bmschmidt/archiveSync/README.md

 from the archives with hundreds of unlabeled photos, and notes that reference (sometimes) things being "photographed," with no way to find them.

+There's been a lot of effort put into getting historians to use elaborate databases to manage their images.
+No sane person is going to waste time adding metadata when they get back; so the game then becomes about creating a database that will organize photos best.

+I think this strategy is crazy.
+Historians don't need photo databases, because most are **already taking some form of notes.
+(I think?)**.
+These notes generally identify folders, boxes, and significance to precisely the degree necessary.

-This puts photos directly into the part of your notes they describe:
+So instead of asking you to maintain notes in one place and a photo database in another, this is a solution that simply, when you get back from the archive, puts thumbnails of photos directly into the part of your notes they describe, with links to full-size images.

 ![Example photo](demo.png)